codefresh-io/cap-docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 1. Task 2A and Task2B at the same time
 1. Task 3

-This is the recommended way to start using parallelism in your Codefresh pipelines and it will be enough for most scenarios that require parallelism.
+This is the recommended way to start using parallelism in your Codefresh pipelines.
+It is sufficient for most scenarios that require parallelism.

->Notice that step names should be unique within the same pipeline.
+>The step names must be unique within the same pipeline.
 The parent and child steps should NOT share the same name.

 ### Example: pushing multiple Docker images in parallel